dejmedus/stylesheet-sorter/README.md

 - **Automatic sorting**: CSS properties are sorted upon saving a file.
 - **Customizable sort order**: Configure the order properties should be sorted.
-- **Flexible categorization**: Properties can be grouped into categories for a more organized structure.
+- **Flexible categorization**: Properties are grouped into categories for easier sorting.
 - **Use alongside formatters like prettier.**

 <img src="images/beforeandafter.png" alt="Before and after" style="border-radius: 12px;">